I post here updates and corrections to my published research on Bernini,

-For the latest detailed discussion of this "reputation-saving" revisions of Michelangelo's love poetry in the first published edition, now see Janie Cole, Music, Spectacle and Cultural Brokerage in Early Modern Italy: Michelangelo Buonarroti il Giovane (2 vols., Florence: Olschki, 2011), pp. 39-45 (see n.71 on p.
+For the latest detailed discussion of the extensive "reputation-saving" revisions of Michelangelo's love poetry in the first published edition by his grand-nephew -- who removed any homoerotic allusions and any less-than-completely orthodox religious language -- now see Janie Cole, Music, Spectacle and Cultural Brokerage in Early Modern Italy: Michelangelo Buonarroti il Giovane (2 vols., Florence: Olschki, 2011), pp. 39-45 (see n.71 on p.
 42 for other detailed discussions of this well-known fact).

 - PAGE 331: BERNINI AND WATER: